Omniglot News (21/07/24)

 Here’s the latest news from the world of Omniglot.

-Sample text in Script of the All-Seers
+Sample text in Arleng Mekʼlek

-On the Omniglot blog we’re Noodling About Nurdles, and there’s the usual Language Quiz.
+On the Omniglot blog there’s a new post about the Spanish word Muchedumbre (crowd, throng, multitude, mob), and related words in other languages, and there’s also the usual Language Quiz.
 See if you can guess what language this is:

 For more Omniglot News, see: